A Household Staffing Alliance

 Section 1.
 Officers – The officers of the Association shall be the President, Vice President, Secretary, Treasurer and immediate Past President.
 The Board of Directors, at its discretion, may elect two co-presidents to share the duties of the President.

 Section 2.
-Term of Office – Each officer shall take office upon election and shall serve for a term of one year and until a successor is duly elected, except that the President, or Co-Presidents, shall serve a term of two years.
+Term of Office – Each officer shall take office upon election and shall serve for a term of two years and until a successor is duly elected, except that the President, or Co-Presidents, shall serve a term of two years.

 Section 3.
 Qualifications for Office – Any active member in good standing shall be eligible to serve as an officer of the Association.